firebase/quickstart-android/storage/README.md

 ---------------

 - [Add Firebase to your Android Project](https://firebase.google.com/docs/android/setup).
+The package name you'll use is `com.google.firebase.quickstart.firebasestorage`.
 - Run the Android application on your Android device or emulator.
+The app prompts you to sign in, so make sure to [enable a sign-in method](https://console.firebase.google.com/project/_/authentication/providers) such as Google authentication or anonymous authentication for your project.

 Screenshots
 -----------